“I personally select the planks that are going to be in my stock and therefore which will become instruments.

-I’ve chosen those species which in my experience give the best results in terms of tonal response, weight, stability, figure and workability: Black Limba, Swamp Ash, Mahogany, for bodies; Flamed Maple, Wenge, Rosewood, Bubinga, Ebony for necks and fretboards; All the most killer looking woods for tops, such as Cocobolo, Figured Ebony, Flamed and Quilted Maple, etc.
+For example: Black Limba, Swamp Ash, Mahogany, for bodies.
+Flamed Maple, Wenge, Rosewood, Bubinga, Ebony for necks and fretboards; All the most killer looking woods for tops, such as Cocobolo, Figured Ebony, Flamed and Quilted Maple, etc.

-I’m happy to use and discuss different species that you have in mind for your instrument, and any suggestion is more than welcome.
+I’m happy to use and discuss any different types of wood that you have in mind for your instrument, and any suggestion is more than welcome.

-By clicking on the list below (you might need to disable Adblock) you’ll find a short description of each species, which is far from being complete and totally exhaustive, but it helps to give you a rough idea on the characteristics of each wood; if you’d like to have more infos, just drop an email.
+By clicking on the list below (you might need to disable Adblock) you’ll find a short description of each type, which is far from being complete and totally exhaustive, but it helps to give you a rough idea on the characteristics of each wood; if you’d like to have more information, just drop me an email.”
+Luigi Valenti

 Quilted Maple AAAA+ grade

 “Deforestation is a huge problem nowadays, and if we keep going without thinking about it a great amount of species of trees will go extinct within our generation.
 Cocobolo, Bubinga, all the subspecies of Rosewood, certain types of Mahogany etc. are all in danger.
 I offer all these amazing tonewoods in my catalogue because I buy them from CITES (Convention on International Trade of Endangered Species) and Rainforest Alliance certified suppliers; also all the planks have been in the drying process for at least 10 years, therefore it is not newly cut wood.